briandfoy/briandfoy.github.io/_posts/2024-12-21-indirect-measures-and-bad-conclusions.md

 There's no point in thinking about any of this if we are not going to change our behavior.
 The world, for the most part, isn't choosing C or C++ despite the fact that everyone knows that those programs can be very fast.
 The world affirmatively accepted alternatives because it was easier to get things done even if the power trade-offs are worse.
 The program that works today is better than the one which doesn't work yet, and higher level languages handle that much better.

 What kind of programs are likely to be better in the "low-energy" languages?
 Most of the Rosetta code programs are simple math problems.
-Even the [FASTA program](https://github.com/greensoftwarelab/Energy-Languages/blob/master/Perl/fasta/fasta.perl) is not really anything about FASTA but just stitching together fixed strings in random arrangments based on some simple math.
+Even the [FASTA program](https://github.com/greensoftwarelab/Energy-Languages/blob/master/Perl/fasta/fasta.perl) is not really anything about FASTA but just stitching together fixed strings in random arrangements based on some simple math.
 Not only that, the Perl version is actually a program that creates a Perl program it then `eval`s, which Perl programmers typically do not do.

 The people making the measurements have a probe that gives them numbers, but they don't understand the titular subject.
 This is the sort of project a university group does, and once done, forgets.
 Some people get a publication, satisfy their degree requirements, and so on.